TANNIRS Project

 Gas Chromatography Mass Spectrometry (GC-MS).

 This technique provides information on molecular weight and structure.
 It is widely used to determine the content of ellagitannins in wine, but it is expensive, slow, and destructive.
 Prior to measurements in GC-MS, extractions of wood compounds must be prepared.
 For this purpose, wood chips are immersed in a hydroalcoholic solution for 15 days.
-With this technique, we aim to obtain data on the content of eugenol, β-methyloctalactona, guaiacol, 4-methyl guaiacol, vanillin, furfural, and 5-methylfurfural.
+With this technique, carried out at the SCSIE unit of the University of Valencia, data were obtained on the content of eugenol, β-methyloctalactone, guaiacol, 4-methyl guaiacol, vanillin, furfural, 5-methylfurfural.

 Vis-NIR